-As the name implies, account-based marketing (ABM) focuses on marketing to accounts, rather than individual contacts.
-In a nutshell, it’s about focusing on your best buyers or prospects and treating them in a much more personal way, while also taking a bigger picture view of the company/account.
+As the name implies, account-based marketing (ABM) focuses on marketing to accounts at corporate level, rather than individual contacts.
+In a nutshell, it’s about focusing on your ‘ideal profile’ buyers or prospects and treating them in a much more personalised way, while also taking a bigger picture view of the wider company view.
 So far so, simple.
-But what’s the benefits of ABM, and how can it be applied to b2b marketing?
+But what are the benefits of ABM, and how can it be applied to b2b marketing?

-- Go beyond buyer journey: think customer experience
+1. Go beyond buyer journey: think end-to-end customer experience

-An ABM approach looks at the overall buyer’s journey, and how you can make sure your customers have a great experience, for life.
-While traditional marketing goals tend to focus on generating leads, which get handed over to sales or customer service, ABM demands that the marketing team’s goals are pipeline and revenue generation.
-This means being jointly accountable for the entire customer experience and interactions with your business, for example upsells/cross-sells, decreasing churn, landing and expanding accounts, and providing an always ‘on air’ approach to all channels that meet your customer needs.
+An ABM approach looks at the overall buyer journey, and how you can make sure your customers have a great experience at each stage of this.
+While traditional b2b marketing goals tend to focus on generating short term leads, which get handed over to sales or customer service, ABM demands that the marketing team’s goals are pipeline and revenue generation and shared with the sales team.
+This means being jointly accountable for the entire customer experience and interactions with your business, for example upsells/cross-sells, decreasing churn, landing and expanding accounts, and providing an always ‘on air’ approach to all marketing channels that meet your customer needs.

-- ABM fits with the b2b buying process
+2. ABM fits well with the entire b2b buying process, so view it from this perspective

 More often than not the b2b buying process is now a collaborative one, involving numerous stakeholders and departments in the buying decision.
 ABM allows you to align with this ‘buying by committee’ approach, enabling you to influence not just the key decision-maker, but the buying group as a whole.